joshuadickey/baz-net/README.md

 # baz-net
 A Deep Neural Network for Confident Three-component Backazimuth Prediction

+_Save the contents of this git repository to your local computer, open a terminal in the folder where it resides, then type the following:_

 # Setup the Environment:

 ### _Use CONDA to create the Python Environment:_